5/8/2025

 Chief Executive Officer

 Thank you, Beata.
-Let's move into the key takeaways on slide 16.
-We are maintaining our adjusted EBITDA guidance of $100 million, $170 million for the year with the first quarter in line with our budget.
+It's moving to the key takeaways on slide 16.
+We are maintaining our adjusted EBITDA guidance of $100, $170 million for the year with the first quarter in line with our budget.
 We expect meaningful improvement in the second quarter and further strengthening in the second half of the year.
-With the US ferro-silicon case now finalized and the US safeguards decision nearing, we are confident that the trade measures will positively impact our business going forward.
-The silicone metal case petition was just fired in the US, so it is too early to speculate how it plays out.
+With the US ferro-silicon case now finalized and the EU safeguards decision nearing, we are confident that the trade measures will positively impact our business going forward.
+The silicon metal case petition was just filed in the US, so it is too early to speculate how it plays out.
 However, we are optimistic about that case as well.
-Given this development, we believe our performance will be much improved for the remainder of the year.
+Given this development, we believe our performance would be much improved for the remainder of the year.
 Importantly, we continue to maintain a strong balance sheet with a positive net cash position, demonstrating our resilience and allowing us to manage the business effectively in the current environment.
 Operator, we are ready for questions.

 speaker